FreddyJilson/movie-booking/README.md

 ## Why use Linklo?

-There is many advantages of using a url link shorten service.
+There are many advantages of using a url link shorten service.
 The benefits are:
 * Shorten a long url link making it neat to share with others.
 * Share multiple shortened unique links for the same url link.
 * Privacy from internet users, search engines, web crawler etc while sharing the links on internet.